2001–02 Atlanta Hawks season

 The 2001–02 Atlanta Hawks season was the 53rd season for the Atlanta Hawks in the National Basketball Association, and their 34th season in Atlanta, Georgia.
-The Hawks received the third overall pick in the 2001 NBA draft, and selected power forward, and Spanish basketball star Pau Gasol, but soon traded him to the Memphis Grizzlies in exchange for Shareef Abdur-Rahim, and point guard, and first-round draft pick Jamaal Tinsley out of Iowa State University; however, Tinsley was soon traded to the Indiana Pacers.
+The Hawks received the third overall pick in the 2001 NBA draft, and selected power forward, and Spanish basketball star Pau Gasol, but soon traded him to the Memphis Grizzlies in exchange for Shareef Abdur-Rahim, and rookie point guard, and first-round draft pick Jamaal Tinsley out of Iowa State University; however, Tinsley was soon traded to the Indiana Pacers.
 During the off-season, the team signed free agents Ira Newble, Jacque Vaughn and Emanual Davis; although Newble was released to free agency before the regular season began, he would later on be re-signed by the Hawks in January.

-The Hawks struggled losing six of their first seven games of the regular season, and later on posted a 3–12 record in January, while posting two six-game losing streaks between January and February; Theo Ratliff only played just three games due to a right hip injury, and was replaced with Nazr Mohammed as the team's starting center.
-The team dealt with injuries all season long, as Toni Kukoč only played 59 games due to a broken right wrist, while Davis was out for the remainder of the season after 28 games due to a broken left wrist, Dion Glover only appeared in 55 games due to a broken right foot, Alan Henderson only played just 26 games due to a right knee injury, and Chris Crawford only appeared in just seven games due to a left knee injury.
+With the addition of Abdur-Rahim and Vaughn, the Hawks struggled losing six of their first seven games of the regular season, and later on posted a 3–12 record in January, while posting two six-game losing streaks between January and February.
+Theo Ratliff only played just three games due to a right hip injury, and was replaced with Nazr Mohammed as the team's starting center.
+The Hawks dealt with injuries all season long, as Toni Kukoč only played 59 games due to a broken right wrist, while Davis was out for the remainder of the season after 28 games due to a broken left wrist, Dion Glover only appeared in 55 games due to a broken right foot, Alan Henderson only played just 26 games due to a right knee injury, and Chris Crawford only appeared in just seven games due to a left knee injury.

-However, after holding a 16–33 record at the All-Star break, the Hawks played above .500 basketball posting a 17–16 record for the remainder of the season, which included a 93–90 road win over the 2-time defending NBA champion Los Angeles Lakers at the Staples Center on February 15, 2002, and posting a 9–7 record in March.
+However, after holding a 16–33 record at the All-Star break, the Hawks played above .500 in winning percentage by posting a 17–16 record for the remainder of the season, which included a 93–90 road win over the 2-time defending NBA champion Los Angeles Lakers at the Staples Center on February 15, 2002, and posting a 9–7 record in March.
 The Hawks showed slight improvement by avoiding 50 losses, finishing in sixth place in the Central Division with a 33–49 record.